Linaro/website/_pages/about.md

         style: text-left
         text_content:
           text: >
-            Linaro has driven open source software development on Arm since 2010, providing the tools, Linux kernel quality and security needed for a solid foundation to innovate on.
-One of the main reasons Linaro was formed was to consolidate the Arm code base as multiple companies were frequently trying to upstream the same code - causing fragmentation and delay to product deployments.
-Linaro was therefore formed to provide a collaborative forum for companies to work together on foundational open source software on Arm.
+            Linaro has driven open source software development on Arm since its foundation in 2010, providing the tools, Linux kernel quality and security needed for a solid foundation to innovate on.
+At the time, multiple companies were frequently trying to upstream the same code, causing fragmentation and delay to product deployments.
+Linaro was therefore formed to consolidate the Arm code base and provide a much needed collaborative forum for companies to work together on foundational open source software on Arm.
   - row: container_row
     style: gray_row key_stats_row
     sections: